The Team

 The AmbientEase team is project-based and evolving, depending on the initiative(s), characterized as emergent, adaptive, and dynamic.

-EmergentWe are exploring and contributing to emergent concerns, requirements, issues, challenges and opportunities related to the Internet of Things (IoT), the Internet of Cultural Things (IoCT) & Apps, the Internet of People (IoP), the Internet of Data (IoD), the Internet of Experiences, and beyond.
+EmergentWe are exploring and contributing to emergent concerns, requirements, issues, challenges and opportunities related to the Internet of Things (IoT), the Internet of Cultural Things (IoCT) & Apps, the Internet of People (IoP), the Internet of Data (IoD), the Internet of Experiences, large language model AI chatbots, and beyond.

 |

-AdaptiveAdaptive reuse; creative economies; urban metrics; patterns and relationships; and evolving notions of urban-ness and urbanity in smart cities are key focus areas of our work at this time and we respond to opportunities where these elements may be present.
+AdaptiveAdaptive reuse; artificial intelligence (AI); creative economies; urban metrics; patterns and relationships; smart spaces; and evolving notions of urban-ness and urbanity, and theory for smart cities (e.g., ambient theory) are key focus areas of our work at this time and we respond to opportunities where these elements may be present.

 |

 DynamicOur team work responds to the dynamic, as in, rapidly changing and often complex nature of challenges and opportunities in cities, communities, and regions.
-Dimensions of smart cities as well as Looking at smart cities are currently being explored as ways of fostering greater awareness, participation, and understanding.
+Urban life in terms of livability and sustainability in the context of smart cities, learning cities, and future cities is currently being explored as a way of fostering greater awareness, flourishing, participation, and understanding.

 |